 (first paragraph) "MKS Surrounds the Process.
 Technologically complex, gas-related manufacturing processes are used to create such products as semiconductor devices, flat panel displays, fiber optic cables, solar panels, magnetic and optical storage media, and gas lasers.
 These processes build up very thin layers of materials, step by step, through the interaction of specific gases and materials inside tightly controlled process chambers.
-Maintaining control of these complex steps throughout the entire manufacturing process is critical to maximizing uptime, yield and throughput (second paragraph) MKS's process control instruments are integrated into many gas-related processes--managing the flow rates of gases entering and exiting the process chamber; controlling the gas composition and pressure inside the chamber; analyzing and monitoring the composition of the gases; and isolating the gases from the outside environment."
+Maintaining control of these complex steps throughout the entire manufacturing process is critical to maximizing uptime, yield and throughput (second paragraph) MKS's processes-managing the flow rates of gases entering and exiting the process chamber; controlling the gas composition and pressure inside the chamber; analyzing and monitoring the composition of the gases; and isolating the gases from the outside environment."